elusznik/open-claude-router/README.md

 ## What it does

-y-router acts as a translation layer that:
+open-claude-router acts as a translation layer that:
 - Accepts requests in Anthropic's API format (`/v1/messages`)
 - Converts them to OpenAI's chat completions format
 - Forwards to OpenRouter (or any OpenAI-compatible API)